willizhang/Google-Search-Trends-LGBTQ/README.md

 #### License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+## License
+The code in this repository is licensed under the MIT License.